yiisoft/yii2/docs/guide/caching-overview.md

 ],
 ```

-When the application is running, the cache component can be accessed through `Yii::$app->cache` call.
+When the application is running, the cache component can be accessed through the expression `Yii::$app->cache`.

+> Tip: You may configure multiple cache components.

 Yii provides various cache components that can store cached data in different media.
 The following
 is a summary of the available cache components: